09:31

 SaaS stands for Software-as-a-Service.
 It’s a cloud computing model where software applications are hosted and provided by a third-party provider over the internet for a subscription fee.
 Users access these applications via a web browser or mobile device rather than installing and maintaining them on their computers or servers.
 SaaS providers handle the maintenance, updates, security, and infrastructure, allowing users to focus on using the software rather than managing it.
 Common examples of SaaS software from CAD vendors are PTC’s Onshape and Creo, billed monthly.

-Single tenant architecture is a software hosting model where a single instance of an application or service serves a single customer.
+Single-tenant architecture is a software hosting model where a single instance of an application or service serves a single customer.
 In contrast, a multi-tenant hosting model serves multiple customers.
-Multi-tenancy is commonly used in SaaS deployment models and provides benefits of cost savings and scalability.
+Multi-tenancy is commonly used in SaaS deployment models and provides the benefits of cost savings and scalability.

 4. What is a Public Cloud?